A slew of tax sops in budget 2019 would have a positive impact on the P2P industry, believe leaders of the emerging industry.

 Some P2P players couldn’t stop lauding the sops offered to middle-class salaried people, farmers, and workers in the unorganised sector.

-“These three comprise approximately 80 per cent of the population.
+“These three comprise ly 80 per cent of the population.
 Though the slipping fiscal deficit target could be a bit concern point, overall the budget is good for all sections of the people.
 The salaried people are the best beneficiary with 3 facet benefits across tax slab, tax benefit in purchase of second house and increase in untaxed income earned through bank/post deposits,” Bhavin Patel, Co-Founder & CEO, LenDenClub.

 RupeeCircle, which received the P2P licence early this year, said the Government’s proposal to digitize 1 lakh villages over the next 5 years will benefit the fintech companies to further drive financial inclusion.